Are you looking for creative closet space ideas for rooms without closets? Check out this thrifted wardrobe closet and how I refinished it.

 I first thought it would be so adorable repurposed into one of our ‘no closet’ attic bedrooms at our home in Maine.

-When we put the 2 finished guest bedrooms into our attic about 8 years ago now, the zoning didn’t allow for closets.
+When we added the 2 finished guest bedrooms into our attic about 8 years ago now, the zoning didn’t allow for closets.

 What is a portable closet and how does it work?